Configure advanced filter expressions

-To configure advanced filter expressions for diagrams, you have to complete the configuration via the diagram view JSON text editor.
+To configure advanced filter expressions for a diagram, you need to complete the configuration via the diagram view JSON text editor.

 Steps